3lvia/core-github-actions-runner/README.md

 This should add the required configuration to Packer and copy the installation script to the correct location.
 You can double check by checking the git diff.

+## Deleting old runners

+When scaling the amount of VM instances, the VM's that get terminated will not be deregistered as GitHub runners.
+This means that they will still show up in the list of runners in the organizations settings, but will be permanently 'offline'.
+When registering new runners, they will usually replace the old ones since the hostname is the same.
+However, this is not always the case.
+Therefore, we have a workflow that will delete all runners that are offline.
+This is done in the [delete-runners.yml](.github/workflows/delete-runners.yml) workflow.

 ## Development

 We use two branches `master` and `develop` and their corresponding environments `prod` and `dev`.